Appearance

 |---|---|---|---|

 subGraph | PPGGraphAsset | null | The graph asset to execute.
-Must contain a Graph Input node to receive data. |
+Graph Input/Output nodes inside it define the Sub Graph node's ports. |

 Behavior